9 October 2019

 The subtitles are the titles at the top of paragraphs if you are writing a news item or generic texts.
 Use the Header 2 option on the text editor to create a subtitle for your paragraph.
 Try to use your secondary keywords as the Header 2 subtitles to your paragraphs.
 Make sure at least one subtitle excludes the keyword but includes a synonym of the keyword.

-Again, on product pages, the Garden Connect CMS will add some magic to take this out of your hands.
+Again, on product pages, the Garden Connect Platform will add some magic to take this out of your hands.

 4. Blend in some names of cities & locations